TheWalruzz/godot-questify/README.md

 If single param is provided, the type will be preserved, e.g. for `{ "param_name": 123 }`, the resulting query value will be an int.

 Since translations for quests could be handled in many different ways, descriptions are not automatically filled with quest param values.
-However, it can easily be done with a simple buil-in `format()` function:
+However, it can easily be done with a simple built-in `format()` function:

 ```gdscript
 quest_objective.description.format(quest.params)